CSchnelle/Ghost-Beach/README.md

 so that other students and game developer's can use this as a template for their own unique projects or for learning purposes.

-This project was mostly created with functional programming with looping and only uses OOP with the pygame module for music.
+This project was mostly created with functional programming with looping and only uses OOP with the pygame module for music and for logging exception handling.

 Ghost Beach is protected under the following license: